 Living in the state of Michigan can be challenging for most car buyers.
-The extremely terrible roads, short but amazing summers and dreadful long winters most Michiganders are limited to choosing one vehicle to drive throughout the year.
-But there is one vehicle, that I personally believe might be that greatest all around vehicle for those looking for performance, comfort and all-weather capability.
+With the extremely terrible roads, short but amazing summers, and dreadful long winters most Michiganders are limited to choosing one vehicle to drive throughout the year.
+But there is one vehicle, that I personally believe might be the greatest all-around vehicle for those looking for performance, comfort, and all-weather capability.
 That vehicle was the Dodge Charger R/T AWD (all-wheel drive).

-Unfortunately, Dodge ended production of the V8 all-wheel drive muscle car in 2014.
-While Dodge has expanded its all-wheel drive lineup to the Dodge Charger GT and Dodge Challenger GT, both of those vehicles are powered by the 300 to 305 horsepower version of the award-winning 3.6-liter PENTASTAR V6 engine.
-Automotive journalist as well as the car enthusiast world have called it anything but a muscle car due to its lack of a proper V8 engine.
-Even though Dodge’s marketing team has boasted the brand as the only brand offering “all-wheel drive muscle cars”.
+Unfortunately, Dodge ended the production of the V8 all-wheel-drive muscle car in 2014.
+While Dodge has expanded its all-wheel-drive lineup to the Dodge Charger GT (which was changed to the SXT AWD in 2019) and Dodge Challenger SXT and GT, both of those vehicles are powered by the 300 to 305 horsepower version of the award-winning 3.6-liter Pentastar V6 engine.
+Automotive journalists, as well as the car enthusiast world, have called it anything but a muscle car due to its lack of a proper V8 engine.
+Even though Dodge’s marketing team has boasted the brand as the only brand offering “all-wheel-drive muscle cars”.

 The reason Dodge killed off the Charger R/T AWD model after the 2014 model year, is because of poor sales or so they say.
-They said that only 10% of the all-wheel drive cars produced were HEMI V8 powered models.
-However, I would challenge them on that since half of the Charger models sold in Michigan are V8 all-wheel drive models from prior to the 2015 model year.
-I have seen a ton of the vehicles around the roads of Southeastern Michigan.
+They said that only 10% of the all-wheel-drive cars produced were HEMI V8-powered models.
+However, I would challenge them on that since half of the Charger models sold in Michigan are V8 all-wheel-drive models from prior to the 2015 model year.
+I have seen a ton of vehicles around the roads of Southeastern Michigan.

-As an owner of two of the first generation Dodge Durango models, I was used to the truck-like capability of the Durango to plow through the heavy Michigan snow while I relied on another car for driving in the better weather of the spring, summer and autumn season.
+As an owner of two of the first-generation Dodge Durango models, I was used to the truck-like capability of the Durango to plow through the heavy Michigan snow while I relied on another car for driving in the better weather of the spring, summer, and autumn seasons.
 So I started looking at vehicles that would best suit me for one solid vehicle that I knew would handle all my needs.
 That vehicle was a 2014 Dodge Charger R/T Plus AWD Sport.

-The Charger R/T Plus package added premium Nappa leather seating, heated first- and second-row seats, 12-way power front-passenger seat with four-way power lumbar, vehicle security alarm, LED-illuminated, front-row overhead lighting and LED-illuminated footwells.
-While the car was optioned out with things like heated and ventilated seats, power adjustable pedals, power memory steering wheel, blind-spot monitoring and cross path detection, heated and cooled cup holders, automatic windshield wipers and headlights, heated rear seats, sunroof memory seats and dual zone climate control.
+The Charger R/T Plus package added premium Nappa leather seating, heated first- and second-row seats, 12-way power front-passenger seat with four-way power lumbar, vehicle security alarm, LED-illuminated, front-row overhead lighting, and LED-illuminated footwells.
+While the car was optioned out with things like heated and ventilated seats, power-adjustable pedals, power memory steering wheel, blind-spot monitoring, and cross-path detection, heated and cooled cupholders, automatic windshield wipers, and headlights, heated rear seats, sunroof memory seats, dual-zone climate control.

 What makes the car a great package is customization.
-Since virtually everything is shared with the rear-wheel drive version, the aftermarket for the car is endless.
-There are some exceptions however.
-The choice of aftermarket wheels for the all-wheel drive cars are limited, since the offset is different thanks to different hubs because of the all-wheel drive system.
-The tires from the factory are a 235/55 Michelins which are great for snow.
+Since virtually everything is shared with the rear-wheel-drive version, the aftermarket for the car is endless.
+There are some exceptions, however.
+The choice of aftermarket wheels for all-wheel-drive cars is limited since the offset is different thanks to different hubs because of the all-wheel-drive system.
+The tires from the factory are 235/55 Michelins which are great for snow.
 But if you are looking for more grip during the summer months, I threw on a set of 255/45 Yokohama all-season tires.
-Also the passenger foot well near the transmission tunnel is slightly smaller on the all-wheel drive models due to the fact that the rear drive shift runs along the transmission tunnel.
+Also, the passenger footwell near the transmission tunnel is slightly smaller on the all-wheel-drive models due to the fact that the rear-drive shaft runs along the transmission tunnel.

-Thanks to the aftermarket, you can override the all-wheel drive system with gadgets like the Z Automotive Tazer and run the car in three different modes.
+Thanks to the aftermarket, you can override the all-wheel-drive system with gadgets like the Z Automotive Tazer and run the car in three different modes.
 Normal AWD, Forced RWD or Forced AWD.
-I will say the added weight of the Charger R/T AWD all-wheel drive system over the rear-wheel drive Charger R/T doesn’t make a difference since the Charger R/T AWD gets a better launch off of the line.
-I have even raced the exact car I have, however the other drive used AWD and I used the Forced RWD option with the Tazer and the other car got a much better jump off the start and pulled to about 3/4 of a car length ahead of me.
+I will say the added weight of the Charger R/T AWD all-wheel-drive system over the rear-wheel-drive Charger R/T doesn’t make a difference since the Charger R/T AWD gets a better launch off of the line.
+I have even raced the exact car I have, however, the other driver used AWD and I used the Forced RWD option with the Tazer.
+The other car got a much better jump off the start and pulled to about 3/4 of a car length ahead of me.

-The all-wheel drive system is simply amazing in this car.
-Backed with the 5.7-liter HEMI V8, this car is great in deep snow, heavy rain and the aftermarket will allow you to do unlimited amounts of customization so that the all-wheel drive system is far from a penalty of having equipped on the car.
+The all-wheel-drive system is simply amazing in this car.
+Backed with the 5.7-liter HEMI V8, this car is great in deep snow and heavy rain and the aftermarket will allow you to do unlimited amounts of customization so that the all-wheel-drive system is far from a penalty of having equipped on the car.

 This is certainly a package that needs to be brought back to the consumer market.
-With gas prices staying around the $3.00/gallon mark in the United States and the car getting anywhere from 14mpg to 18mpg in heavy city driving to 22mpg to 28mpg on 70 to 80mph highways and hitting even 33mpg at 55mph country roads, the Charger R/T AWD does not hit your pocket any worse than an all-wheel drive Grand Cherokee V6.
-If the Durango can offer a R/T model with HEMI power and all-wheel drive, why can’t the Charger and Challenger.
+With gas prices staying around the $3.00/gallon mark in the United States and the car getting anywhere from 14mpg to 18mpg in heavy city driving to 22mpg to 28mpg on 70 to 80mph highways and hitting even 33mpg at 55mph country roads, the Charger R/T AWD does not hit your pocket any worse than an all-wheel-drive Grand Cherokee V6.
+If the Durango can offer an R/T model with HEMI power and all-wheel drive, why can’t the Charger and Challenger?